320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What was the very first thing Christopher Eccleston’s Ninth Physician mentioned in NuWho’s first episode, Rose?

-- Which actor performed the Physician the longest (constantly, not counting later cameos) within the TV sequence?
+- Which actor performed the Physician the longest (repeatedly, not counting later cameos) within the TV sequence?

 - In 2006’s Doomsday, what nation is Unhealthy Wolf Bay in?